 Step 2.
 Set up your event marketing tools

 Create event website

-A responsive, SEO-friendly event website allows you to communicate the value of your event to visitors and provide necessary information like the event agenda, speakers, sessions, exhibitors list and special offerings.
-Your event website is a powerful marketing tool and usually serves as the first touchpoint for both physical and virtual attendees.
+A responsive, SEO-friendly event website allows you to communicate the value of your event to visitors and provide the necessary information.

-It is essential to create one that has an eye-pleasing UI, like an interactive lobby on the home page, to attract visitors and have the necessary functionalities like messaging, branding and sponsorship options to encourage interest from leading industry players.
+It is essential to create one that has an eye-pleasing UI.
+This means having an interactive lobby on the home page to attract visitors as well as functions like messaging, branding and sponsorship options to encourage industry interest.